acq4/acq4/documentation/source/userGuide/configuration.rst

         config:
             ...

 Here, *deviceType* refers to one of the devices defined in the directory **lib/devices** (examples: NiDAQ, MultiClamp, Microscope).
-The contents of *config* will depend on the device, and are described in the documentation for that device type.
+The contents of *config* will depend on the device, and are described in the documentation for that device type (see :ref:`userDevices`).
 Refer to the example configurations in **config/backups**.

-folderTypes Configuration
+FolderTypes Configuration
 '''''''''''''''''''''''''

 ACQ4 gives the user full control over deciding how best to organize their raw data as it is being collected.
 For example, a typical user might create a folder for every day they run experiments, and a sub-folder for every cell they record from.
 Each folder can be annotated by the experimenter, and often we want these annotations to be consistent from day to day.
 To facilitate this, we can define a set of folder types with a specific list of the data that should be annotated for each type.
 These types appear in the Data Manager module when adding new folders, and the annotations are automatically displayed as a form to be filled out by the experimenter.